viprlab/viprlab.github.io/_posts/2016-05-30-New-beginnings.md

 Our ethos revolves around the following points that we think are essential to build a cohesive research group with strong output:

-- Faculty-postgraduate-undergraduate research cohesion *Projects are not independent work.
+- Postgraduate-undergraduate-faculty research cohesion -- *Projects are not independent work.
 They should involve everyone across the board if possible.*
 - Persuasive research environment -- *People learn best from examples.
 A little dose of healthy competition wouldn't hurt.*
 - Paper reading group -- *To do better research, start reading more.*